pillar-markup/pillar/README.md

 ### For Pharo 12
 The development of Pillar and Microdown are now in Pharo 12.
+- v10.0.1 Introduce figure arguments in caption instead of url for better integration with Github.
-- v10.0.0 but with some links problems due to new inline parser
+- v10.0.0 bug fix with some links problems due to new inline parser.

 ### For Pharo 11
 - v9.0.1 Fixing link problems.